winkwonkbitch/twbasic/README.md

 # Fork notes

-Forked from https://github.com/nerun/bwbasic and modified to work better on my typewriter
+Forked from https://github.com/nerun/bwbasic and modified to work better for my uses

 # Bywater BASIC Interpreter